-It justifies the costs you ask for and include added detail, including detailed calculations for the "object class categories" in the Budget Information Standard Form.
-You will provide this information for the initial budget period only (typically the first 12 months of the project) using the SF-424A.
+It justifies the costs you ask for and includes added detail, including detailed calculations for the "object class categories" in the Budget Information Standard Form.
+You will provide this information for the initial budget period only.
 See funding periods.

 As you develop your budget, consider: